Collotoo/collotoo/README.md

 # 💫 About Me:

 ## Hi there 👋
 I am Collin, a Software developer.
-Currently, i  <br> build ingenious applications<br>
+I <br> build ingenious applications<br>
 <br>Lets connect and collaborate in amazing projects.